Skele-ton/neural-core/README.md

 - `fashion_mnist_create: dataset files not found under: ...`
   - Verify dataset directory and exact IDX filenames.
+- Windows build/runtime behavior
+  - Windows is not supported at the moment; use Linux for build and execution.
 - Plotting errors or skipped plotting with `ENABLE_MATPLOT=ON`
   - Verify `gnuplot` is installed and available in `PATH`.
 - Coverage configure/build failure